Two Steps from the Middle Ages: History

-Songs

-The title of the song "Room For One More, Honey," is a reference to an episode of the American television program The Twilight Zone titled Twenty Two.
+The title of the song "Room For One More, Honey" was a reference to an episode of the American television program The Twilight Zone titled Twenty Two.
+According to guitarist Donnette Thayer, the serendipitous addition of the sound of clinking wine glasses to "Room for One More, Honey" stood out to her, years later, "because it symbolizes so much of what I loved about Scott's writing and what we did as members of Game Theory," in that the group's "glasses may seem empty by traditional standards — but this was unimportant to us...
+We had different objectives."

 The album's title has at least a double meaning (referring to both dance steps from the historical period known as the Middle Ages as well as to a person who is "two steps" from middle age) and comes from an alternating rhyme in the fifth track: